kpn-dsh/dsh-cli/developers.md

 This will run some `dsh platform open` commands which will try to open DSH resources and web applications.
 If successful, you will have some open tabs in your browser.

+### `test_targets.sh`

+This will run the `dsh service list` command with different ways of providing the target platform, tenant and password.

 [README &#x2192;](README.md)